Ralph Bunche: Marriage and family

 While teaching at Howard University in 1928, Bunche met Ruth Harris, who was a first-grade teacher in Washington, D.C.
 They later started seeing each other and married June 23, 1930.
 The couple had three children: Joan Harris Bunche (1931–2015), Jane Johnson Bunche (1933–1966), and Ralph J. Bunche, Jr. (1943–2016).
-His grandson, Ralph J. Bunche III, is the general secretary of the Unrepresented Nations and Peoples Organization, an international membership organization established to facilitate the voices of unrepresented and marginalised nations and peoples worldwide.
+His grandson, Ralph J. Bunche III, is the former general secretary of the Unrepresented Nations and Peoples Organization, an international membership organization established to facilitate the voices of unrepresented and marginalized nations and peoples worldwide.

 On October 9, 1966, their daughter Jane Bunche Pierce fell or jumped from the roof of her apartment building in Riverdale, Bronx; her death was believed to be suicide.
 She left no note.
 She and her husband Burton Pierce, a Cornell alumnus and labor relations executive, had three children.
 Their apartment was on the first floor of the building.